axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-23-years-later.markdown

  <p>We mostly lacked energy.
 We lacked industrial energy production and distribution.
 We had some energy stored in batteries and usable solar panels and wind towers.</p>
  <p>&ldquo;We have enough to let us restart from a little above scratch.&rdquo;</p>
  <p>The good news is that the Earth could take a deep breath because we stopped tossing carbon into our atmosphere.
 We had a scary, bumby fall over the cliff and our life support system got a break.
 Not too shabby.</p>
  <p>The thing is that you never know when or where that much needed innovation is going to show up.
 What used to be the US was like that for a while and it was prolific with innovations.
 But then patents came up the whole thing slowed down.
-For example, without pattents, we would have had the Bell and Gray telephones instead of one.<a href="#en01"><sup id="bm01">&nbsp;&nabla;&nbsp;</a> Well, the energy innovation we needed came from a community that had sprung up from the Australian continent.
-A <span class="_quotation">freezing and thawing a molten salt solution creates a rechargeable battery that can store energy cheaply and efficiently for weeks or months</span>/p>
+For example, without pattents, we would have had the Bell and Gray telephones instead of one.<a href="#en01"><sup id="bm01">&nbsp;&nabla;&nbsp;</a> Well, the energy innovation we needed came from a community that had sprung up from the Australian continent.</p>

 <h1>Salt</h1>
- <p>The salt
+ <p>It turned out that freezing and thawing a molten salt solution creates a rechargeable battery.
+The discoverers put out a maker kit and in no time people all over the world were messing with it, discovering all kinds of things, and letting others know.
+In less than six months we had wireless energy transmission that could be stored in the molten salt solution.
+The day side of the world, could light the dark side of the world.</p>

 <h1>rCOINS</h1>
  <p>